 The Android Pie/One UI beta is a great way to get familiar with these features and to test performance on your device ahead of software’s official release in January, 2019.
 Trying early software isn’t for everyone though.

-This is an early version of Android 9.0 and One UI and we expect the software to cause problems for a lot of beta testers.
-If you depend on your Galaxy S9 or Galaxy S9+ to get you through the day, you should think about staying put on Android Oreo.
+This is an early version of Android 9.0 and One UI and we the software is causing problems for a lot of beta testers.
+Samsung’s fixed some of these issues in new versions of the beta, but if you depend on your Galaxy S9 or Galaxy S9+ to get you through the day, you should think about staying put on Android Oreo.

 If you’re on the fence, allow us to take you through the best reasons to install the Galaxy S9 Android Pie beta and the best reasons to avoid it.